 11. Skitterphoto

-A project of Wikimedia Foundation, WikiMedia Commons is a large library of images, audio, and video files that can be freely used.
-Library can be browsed by media type such as images, photographs, drawings, illustrations or by file type like audio, video, image, etc. Images can also be browsed based on license.
-A large number of images on Wikimedia Commons are in public domain which means you are free to use them without any attribution.
-Some images may have a creative commons license requiring attribution.
+A large number of images on Wikimedia Commons are in the public domain, which means you are free to use them without any attribution.
+However, some images may have a Creative Commons license requiring attribution.
 Make sure you check the license information below each image.

 14. PDPics

-PDPics offers a large collection of thousands of public domain images.
-At first look the site may look very basic but it has images neatly curated into categories and tags.
+PDPics is another platform that offers a large collection of public domain images.
+At first look, the site may look very basic, but it has photos neatly organized into categories and tags.

-We hope this article helped you find royalty free images for your WordPress blog.
-You may also want to check out our article how to create responsive image galleries in WordPress with Envira.
+We hope this article helped you learn how to find royalty-free images for your WordPress blog posts.
+You may also want to see our step-by-step guide on how to create responsive image galleries in WordPress with Envira and our top picks for the best tools to create better images for your WordPress blog posts.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.